Modality:

 Posted by David Brown

 Preparing for an acupuncture session involves more than just showing up.
-Providing accurate information to the acupuncturist, wearing comfortable clothing, and following post-session care can improve the treatment’s effectiveness.
-Simple lifestyle adjustments, such as avoiding caffeine and ensuring proper rest, enhance results.
+Providing accurate medical history and current health information to the acupuncturist, wearing comfortable clothing, and following post-session care can improve the treatment’s effectiveness.
+Simple lifestyle adjustments, such as avoiding caffeine and ensuring proper rest, can enhance the overall results.
 Understanding what to communicate and how to optimize acupuncture sessions ensures the best possible healing experience.

 What to Tell Your Acupuncturist?